 Integrating Mastery Principles into All Areas of Life

 The schools of ancient wisdom often preach roots in antiquity, guarantee ascension, channel ascended beings, and hold volumes of “secret knowledge,” (which some of them actually have), but they often neglect to recognize or teach that through simple exercises in humility and/or surrendering our heart and soul (as well as each day of our life) to God, then we are living as Masters—beyond anything these schools could offer.
 This means we access information that is older than the schools of antiquity and that if we truly love and respect ourselves, God, and others as fully as possible, we are ascending (it’s not a technique).
 It also means that if we integrate our Divinity into our thoughts, words, and deeds (as Buddha suggested) then we are doing more “lightwork” than even an ascended master because we are then bringing light into the densest of realms.

 Some Masters (especially those in ancient times) only focus their attention or attainment in one particular area of their life (such as Buddha did with meditation or the greatest warriors have manifested in battle).
 This was perfect for them, as that was their path and what they needed to bring to the world at that time.
 However, the world’s most integrated Masters (especially those in modern times) are meant to apply their Mastery consciousness on ALL levels.
-Today’s Living Masters develop and maintains a connection to Spirit and nurtures it in their daily life to such an extent that it shows in their mind, body, and soul.
+Today’s Living Masters develop and maintain a connection to Spirit and nurture it in their daily life to such an extent that it shows in their mind, body, and soul.
 The results of this commitment can be quite amazing as it makes one’s life more loving, peaceful, effortless, and efficient.
 It can even sometimes look like we are surrounded by miracles and supernatural events and experiences—and we are.